nexmo-community/puckcall/README.md

 You need to save the private key in the project folder as `private.key` and add the application ID to the config.json file You will also need to set the `callerid` to a nexmo number on your account and the `dest` to be the phone number you want to be called both of these are also in config.json

-## Puck Setup
-You will need a puck.js device, goto https://espruino.com/ide (using Chrome) and connect to the puck using web bluetooth, then flash the puck with the `puck.js` code in the `puck` folder.

-If this was successful then when you press the button on the puck the green light should come on for 2 seconds.

 ## Running
 Just type `node index.js` to run the application (on a Pi this needs to run as root)